OscarNavarrolol/PokePedia-1.0/README.md

 - Explore detailed information about first-generation Pokémon.
 - Navigate through Pokémon using the "Next" and "Back" buttons.
 - Simple and user-friendly interface.
+- In addition to being able to search for a pokemon by its name or code

 ## Requirements